tdex-network/tdex-sdk/README.md

 });

 // Alice can sends the completed swap to Bob
-//Now Bob finalize the transaction
+// Now Bob finalize the transaction and broadcast it

 ```